Discriminating quantum field theories in non-inertial frames: A realistic example

 A comparison of the QCB for coherent, SMS, TMS, and Fock states is shown in Fig.~\ref{fig:realistic}.
 In these modes, Fock states and SMS states perform worse than the vacuum strategy.
 Rather it is the coherent state which best discriminates the channels \cite{optimal}.
 The non-trivial $\mathcal{E}_0$ channel therefore results in a different ordering of the strategies.
-The behavior of the SMS state, $\rho_{\text{SMS}}$, is consistent with our earlier analysis: $\mathcal{E}_0(\rho_{\text{SMS}})$ is a squeezed thermal state whose thermal component worsens the discrimination between $\mathcal{I}$ and $\mathcal{E}_{\text{amp}}$.
+The behaviour of the SMS state, $\rho_{\text{SMS}}$, is consistent with our earlier analysis: $\mathcal{E}_0(\rho_{\text{SMS}})$ is a squeezed thermal state whose thermal component worsens the discrimination between $\mathcal{I}$ and $\mathcal{E}_{\text{amp}}$ \cite{FockUnkown}.
 In contrast coherent states remain pure under $\mathcal{E}_0$.
-While Fock states also get mixed under $\mathcal{E}_0$ precisely what role purity plays in the discrimination in this non-Gaussian case remains unknown.
-Interestingly, the TMS provides near-optimal discrimination implying that entanglement is still a useful resource.
+Interestingly, the TMS provides near-optimal discrimination implying that entanglement remains a useful resource.

+The statistical confidence in the discrimination of the two non-inertial channels is plotted in Fig.~\ref{fig:accnreduction} as a function of the acceleration and probe resources ($n_0$ and $N$).
+Using physically reasonable energies (resources) we find that reductions of more than three orders of magnitude in the required acceleration for the same level of statistical confidence is possible \cite{redanalogue}.

+How large must the acceleration be for the approach to be implemented?
+In the case of the actual Unruh effect, if one uses a coherent microwave signal of quasimonochromatic frequency $\omega=10^{10}$Hz containing $10^{10}$ photons, one would be able to discriminate the Unruh theory with a probability of misidentification of approximately (but no less than) $1\%$ by accelerating a Kennedy receiver with an acceleration of $10^{18}$ms$^{-2}$.
+This should be compared to the acceleration requirement of $10^{21}$ms$^{-2}$ for a photon counting device accelerating through a perfect vacuum state.
+In analogue settings, as for example described in \cite{Retzker2008} the acceleration required in vacuum can be as low as $a \sim 5\times10^5$ m$s^{-2}$ and thus the quantum statistical tools we have described have the potential to bring these accelerations down to the order of $10^2$m$s^{-2}$.